More human remains found at Lake Mead - NewsBreak

 The coroner’s office is still working to identify the remains.
 Police say they’ve received “several dozen” tips about the remains, and are still taking information from the community.

-A KLAS news team found a second barrel shortly after the first barrel was found, but investigators determined it was empty.Retired Las Vegas police officers offering reward for divers who find more bodies in Lake Mead
+A KLAS news team found a second barrel shortly after the first barrel was found, but investigators determined it was empty.Driver crashes, walks into traffic in suspected suicide on I-95

 Two retired Las Vegas Police officers are now offering a reward for divers who find additional bodies in Lake Mead.
 They say they’ll offer $5,000 for any additional remains.